alessandrokonrad/Pi-Pool/README.md

 ### Running a Cardano-Node:

 A sample node configuration folder is already preinstalled.
-These are the steps to follow:
+To reproduce:

 ```
 mkdir pi-node